 - Platform usage stats: our product team logs statistics on platform usage, number of sessions, number of queries sent,… in order to ensure a stable & performing platform.
 We, as a sales team, use this information to measure how active new trials are using our platform.

 We combine those two into a ‘Deck Hotness score’.
 This is one single number on an arbitrary scale that indicates how likely a trial will convert into a paying customer.

 The dashboard also rotates on our screen – right after the cashflow projection.
 If trials are less engaged than average, we may undershoot on our sales target for that month.
 If you’re aware of those numbers, you can take action immediately.
 For example, organizing a webinar on a specific subject or improving the platform onboarding.

 This last sales dashboard is actually the odd one out.
 We don’t use it ourselves at Cumul.io, because we don’t do time-tracking.
 However, we’ve seen this work for many of our clients, so it’s definitely worthwhile to share.

 This time-tracking dashboard gives you insight into how much time your sales reps spend on a specific project, client or activity.
 Which sales processes are taking too long?
 Are your sales reps spending too much time on specific deals without any outcome?
 These are great insights to optimize how your reps spend their time.

 If you’re offering professional services or consultancy work, you can also use this dashboard to track billable hours.
 This is great to spot upselling opportunities with clients that are already getting a lot of support.

 Be creative with your data!

 What about you?
-Are you already using sales dashboards in your company?
-Do you have some cool examples of dashboards you’d like to share with other sales managers?
+Are you already using sales dashboards in your SaaS company?
+Do you have cool examples of dashboards you’d like to share with other sales managers?
 Would love to hear your ideas and thoughts in the comments!